Did you know that 15% of adults in the US experience neck pain that lasts at least one full day?

 These can range from about $20 to over $400.

 Read the product description, checking the size, material and features to see if it’s worth the price.

-The 10 Best Neck Traction Devices
+The 10 Best Cervical Traction Devices in 2022

 Now that we’ve explained the types of neck traction devices and the best features to look for, let’s take a look at 10 of the best options on the market today.

-This was created by licensed physical therapist, Dr. Steve Sudell Jr. to increase shoulder and neck mobility, oxygenate the surrounding neck muscles and increase blood flow – by stretching and decompressing the spinal cord.
+This traction device was created by licensed physical therapist, Dr. Steve Sudell Jr. to increase shoulder and neck mobility, oxygenate the surrounding neck muscles and increase blood flow – by stretching and decompressing the spinal cord.